 Deb: What is something your readers don’t know about you or wouldn’t be able to figure out from reading your blog?

-Adrienne: Lots of people assume I have a huge closet full of beautiful clothes and that I shop frequently.
-The truth is I don’t like to go shopping – though I do enjoy shopping online– and I don’t have very many clothes.
+Adrienne: Many people assume I have a huge closet full of beautiful clothes and that I shop frequently.
+The truth is I wouldn’t say I like to go shopping – though I do enjoy shopping online– and I don’t have very many clothes.
 I have a tiny closet that I share with my husband.
-But for the purpose of full disclosure, I take up 65% of our closet, and I store big coats and formal dresses in the office closet.
+But for full disclosure, I take up 65% of our closet, and I store big coats and formal dresses in the office closet.

 Deb: What would you be doing if you weren’t blogging full-time?